kircherlab/hemoMIPs/README.md

 ### GATK v3

 GATK v4 is included as a conda environment which automatically installs GATK v4.0.4.0 and all its dependencies.
 If you prefer to run the original pipeline using GATK v3 (i.e. GATK 3.2.2 and GATK 3.4-46) you need to change `config.yml`.
-Note that GATK 3.2.2 is no longer available for download (from BROAD or as conda package).
-We therefore provide the JAR file with this repository.
+Note that GATK 3.2.2 and 3.4-46 are no longer available for download from the BROAD websites.
+We therefore provide the required JAR files with this repository.

 ### Shed Skin